pachyderm/docs/content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/mount-repo-to-local-computer.md

 over the mounted data.
 Otherwise, merge conflicts or unexpected data overwrites can occur.

-- Because output repositories are created by the Pachyderm pipelines, they are immutable.
+- Because output repositories are created by the MLDM pipelines, they are immutable.
 Only a pipeline can change and update files in these repositories.
 If you try to change a file in an output repo, you will get an error message.